Introduction to Virtualisation

 Hosts such as laptops, PCs or Thin Clients are used to access virtual desktops in the Virtual Environment via a broker (VMware view manager).
 The software which allows us to achieve this is called VDI (Virtual Desktop Infrastructure).
 The physical hosts will access the broker via TCP/IP connections at all times.

-In this section we covered all the types of virtualizations currently available on the market.
-These types of virtualizations can help to gain the following benefits:
+In this section we covered all the types of virtualisations currently available on the market.
+These types of virtualisations can help to gain the following benefits:

 - Consolidate servers which currently run legacy applications.